 Universal Credit is now available across the country in all 712 job centres and in every Local Authority area.
 By December it is expected to move towards a wider range of claimants operating in around 50 job centres across the country.
 Roll out of the full service is expected to be achieved within 5 job centres per month throughout 2017 and will scale up hitting 65 job centres a month from 2018 onwards with the final job centres brought online by September 2018.

 The reason for the rather cautious timeline, we were told was down to the massive transformation and the impact this would have on the behavioural effects among the claimant community and the various partners involved in the process.
 Lord Freud believes it is vital to build on a ‘test and learn’ basis, for something as fundamental as this.
 250,000 people we were told are now receiving Universal Credit with 12,500 flowing into the system every month.
 Lord Freud believes its changing people’s lives for the better, moving them into work more quickly and keeping them in work longer than the legacy approach.
-He also noted that for every 100 people who would have found work under the existing job seekers allowance 113 are doing the same order zolpidem internet under Universal Credit.
+He also noted that for every 100 people who would have found work under the existing job seekers allowance 113 are doing the same under Universal Credit.

 We were also told that the majority of Universal Credit claimants were comfortable managing their own money and that Universal Support was provided using a series of district partnerships to offer budgeting support, digital services and work coaches.
 Various trials are also underway with Local Authorities on how best to support people through this period of transition.